Depreciation: How it Works + Examples

 Types of Depreciation for Tax Purposes

-There are different types of depreciation used for tax purposes, and the most popular is the modified accelerated cost recovery system (MACRS) depreciation method.
-Using the Section 179 expense and bonus depreciation are two other methods that can be employed.
-There are also important differences between book and tax depreciation, which are outlined below:
+Unlike book depreciation—which matches expenses with revenues—the purpose of tax depreciation is to provide an incentive for companies to purchase fixed assets by providing a large tax deduction early in the asset’s life.
+There are different types of depreciation used for tax purposes, and the most popular is the MACRS depreciation method.
+Using Section 179, expense and bonus depreciation are two other methods that can be employed.

 Book depreciation refers to the depreciation expense shown on the company’s income statement, while tax depreciation refers to the depreciation expense as listed on a company’s tax return.
 Here’s a summary of key differences between how the two are calculated: